ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/02-ProgrammingBestPractices.md

 > - Current weather
 > - Clothes available to you
 >
-> Also, assume that:
+> To keep things simple, assume that:
-> - You are currently wearing nothing
+> - You are currently wearing pajamas
-> - You will not wear acessories
+> - You will wear only one top and one bottom clothing item
 > - You will be outside all day
 > - The weather will not change
 >
 >> ## Solution
 >>
->> First, we should consider the following steps to determine how to write an algorithm for getting dressed for the day.
+>> In order to determine a solution, we should consider the following steps to determine how to write an algorithm for getting dressed for the day.
 >>
->> 1. Determine the inputs
+>> - First, determine the inputs
->> The input are the clothes you are currently wearing, the current weather, and the available clothing.
+>> 1. Current weather
+>> 2. Available clothing
 >>
->> 2. Determine the outputs
+>> - Second, determine the outputs
 >> The outputs are the clothes that you will be wearing for the day and the order in which they should be put on.
 >>
->> 3. Test a simple example
+>> - Third, test a simple example
->> Now, we can try out a simple example by testing some sample inputs of:
+>> To try out a simple example we will need to specify sample inputs:
->> - The weather outside is cold
+>> 1. The weather outside is cold
->> - You have access to boots, jacket, pants, shirt, and socks
+>> 2. You have access to a pair of pants and a shirt
 >>
 >> Our algorithm might then be:
->> 1. Put on pants
+>> 1. Walk to where your clothes are kept
->> 2. Put on shirt
+>> 2. Take off pajamas
+>> 3. Take out the the pants and shirt
->> 3. Put on socks
+>> 4. Put on pants
->> 5. Put on jacket
+>> 5. Put on shirt
->> 6. Put on boots
 >>
->> 4. Test a complex example
+>> - Fourth, test a complex example
->> Let's try out a more complex example by generalizing the inputs from our simple example.
+>> Let's try out a more complex example by generalizing the inputs:
+>> 1. Assume you have a way to check the current weather
+>> 2. Assume you have a closet with all types of clothing
 >>
->> First, assume you have a way to check the current weather.
->>
->> Next, assume your closet contains the following types of clothing:
->> - Pants, shorts, or other bottom layer items
->> - Jackets, sweaters, or other outer top layer items
->> - Shirts, tank tops, or other inner top layer items
->> - Boots, sandals, or other outer feet layer items
->> - Socks, tights, or other inner feet layer items
->>
 >> Our algorithm might then be:
 >> 1. Check the weather
+>> 2. Walk to wear you clothes are kept
->> 2. If the weather is cold, then
+>> 3. If the temperature is less than 75 degrees fahrenheit, then
 >> - Put on pants
 >> - Put on shirt
->> - Put on socks
->> - Put on jacket
->> - Put on boots
->> 3. If the weather is warm, then
+>> 4. If the temperature is greater than 75 degrees fahrenheit, then
 >> - Put on shorts
 >> - Put on tank top
->> - Put on sandals
 >>
 >> Note that one way to generalize your algorithm is to use conditional statements, such as the "if" statements in the above example algorithm.
 Remember that conditonal statements are used in programming to handle descisions, and they have two parts: hypothesis (if) and conclusion (then).
 So, the outcome of a conditional statement depends on the state of the inputs at that moment.
 > {: .solution}